ACCEPTED PAPERS (WORKSHOPS)

 with Fabian Kosse and Tim Leffler

-On Human Factors in Machine Fairness [PhD Thesis]
+On Human Factors in Machine Fairness: Essays in Behavioral Economics [Thesis]

 written at the Department of Economics, University of Hamburg